 SmileDirectClub to Report Fourth Quarter and Year End 2022 Results on February 28, 2023

-/EIN News/ -- NASHVILLE, Tenn., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- SmileDirectClub, Inc. (Nasdaq: SDC), the next generation oral care company with the first medtech platform for teeth straightening, announced today it will report results for the fourth quarter and year end 2022 on Tuesday, February 28, 2023, after close of market.
+NASHVILLE, Tenn., Jan.
+30, 2023 (GLOBE NEWSWIRE) -- SmileDirectClub, Inc. SDC, the next generation oral care company with the first medtech platform for teeth straightening, announced today it will report results for the fourth quarter and year end 2022 on Tuesday, February 28, 2023, after close of market.

 David Katzman, SmileDirectClub's Chief Executive Officer and Chairman, and Troy Crawford, SmileDirectClub's Chief Financial Officer, will host a conference call to discuss these results on Wednesday, March 1, 2023, at 8 a.m.
 Eastern Time.